Online Courses and Content by John Bandler

 4.2 Visit my YouTube page here for more on those.
 It is a way to put out mini-lectures without building an entire Udemy course, and to make things available to my students and the world.

-4.3 I built courses for Infosec Skills/Cengage and that was great experience and practice for me.
-They discontinued their author coupon code program in June 2024 and I only learned of it in January 2025, and there may be other changes I do not know about.
+4.3 I built courses for Infosec Skills/Cengage and that was great experience and practice for me but they have changed, they discontinued their author coupon code program in June 2024 (I only learned of it in January 2025) and there may be other changes I do not know about.

 4.4 Always check for coupon codes from reliable sources (e.g., me and the platform) to get your best deal.
 Read more about Udemy pricing on my Udemy page so you get the best deal.

-5. What about students taking a course with me "online" course at a college or university?
+5. Students taking a course with me offered by a college or university

 If you are taking one of my courses at a formal academic institution, including online-only courses at a college or graduate school, then this page is not meant for you (nor is the Udemy page nor the Infosec Skills page).
 You need to see your learning management system (LMS) resources and my Course Resources.
 That said, if you are interested in a free coupon code for any of my Udemy courses, please contact me via school email or see me in class.